 In reality, of course, NIST will not support this proposal and no experiment will be done, because both NIST and the government know that the official theory is false.
 They know that the buildings were brought down by explosives in the procedure known as "controlled demolition."
 But NIST, of course, publicly had to deny that this is what happened.
-[84]
+[86]

 This is a serious and unsupported charge.
-It is not clear to the author that NIST would necessarily withhold support from such experiments, given their interest in other ongoing investigations, notably the work of Purdue University [85] in constructing a much more graphically detailed simulation of the aircraft impact.
-Regarding what Dr. Griffin claims about NIST's motivation, and his insistence that they are active participants in a cover-up, I will only say that he has not provided a shred of evidence that this is true.
+It is not clear to the author that NIST would necessarily withhold support from such experiments, given their interest in other ongoing investigations, notably the work of Purdue University [87] in constructing a much more graphically detailed simulation of the aircraft impact.
+Regarding what Dr. Griffin claims about NIST's motivation, and his insistence that they are active participants in a coverup, the author only remarks that he has not provided a shred of evidence that this is true.